mruby/mruby/doc/guides/mrbgems.md

-There are instances when you wish to add a collection of mrbgems into mruby at once, or be able to substitute mrbgems based on configuration, without having to add each gem to the *build_config.rb* file.
+There are instances when you wish to add a collection of mrbgems into mruby at once, or be able to substitute mrbgems based on configuration, without having to add each gem to your build configration file.
 A packaged collection of mrbgems is called a GemBox.
-A GemBox is a file that contains a list of mrbgems to load into mruby, in the same format as if you were adding them to *build_config.rb* via `config.gem`, but wrapped in an `MRuby::GemBox` object.
+A GemBox is a file that contains a list of mrbgems to load into mruby, in the same format as if you were adding them to the build config via `config.gem`, but wrapped in an `MRuby::GemBox` object.
 GemBoxes are loaded into mruby via `config.gembox 'boxname'`.